FuelLabs/fuel-indexer/docs/src/quickstart/index.md

 /Users/me/.fuelup/bin/forc-index
 ```

-> IMPORTANT: `fuelup` will install several binaries from the Fuel ecosystem and add them into your path, including the `fuel-indexer` binary.
+> IMPORTANT: `fuelup` will install several binaries from the Fuel ecosystem and add them into your `PATH`, including the `fuel-indexer` binary.
 The `fuel-indexer` binary is the primary binary that users can use to spin up a Fuel indexer service.

 ```bash
 which fuel-indexer